MetOffice/simulation-systems/source/WorkingPractices/who.rst

 The Core Capability Development Team are responsible for the LFRic Infrastructure to support the Next Generation Modelling Systems.

+The team can be contacted at corecapabilitydevelopmentteam@metoffice.gov.uk.

-LFRic questions can be directed to meto-lfric@metoffice.gov.uk.
+LFRic questions can also be directed to meto-lfric@metoffice.gov.uk.
 .. todo: flesh out the description here

 .. _hpc_opt_team: